JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Puzzle Snake](http://www.kpym.com/puzzle-snake/) by Kroum Grigorov
 An old (2006) game with basic rules: red dots make you grow, try to eat them all and reach the exit door.
-It has about a dozen levels, and the puzzles work but are not that exciting.
+It has eight levels, and the puzzles work but are not that exciting.
 This is the oldest game on the list! (though only because the original Wriggle puzzles are currently out of commission)

 ![puzzle snake](https://joelthefox.github.io/img/PuzzleSnake.png)